seanreed1111/sql-recipes/recipes.md

 ## You want to find totals, averages, and other aggregate figures, as well as subtotals in various dimensions for a report.
 You want to achieve this with as few statements as possible, preferably just one, rather than HAVING to issue separate statements to get each intermediate subtotal along the way.

 ## Solution
 ## You can calculate subtotals or other intermediate aggregates in SQL using the `CUBE`, `ROLLUP` and `grouping sets` features.
-For this recipe, we’ll asSUMe some real-world requirements.
+For this recipe, we’ll assume some real-world requirements.
 We want to find average and total (SUMmed) salary figures by department and job category, and show meaningful higher-level averages and subtotals at the department level (regardless of job category), as well as a grand total and company-wide average for the whole organization.

 ```sql
 SELECT